MrRizky06/documentation/tutorials/mysql_setup.md

 For security sake, and due to changes in MySQL 5.7, you'll need to create a new user for the panel.
 To do so, we want to first tell MySQL to use the mysql database, which stores such information.

-Next, we will create a user called `pterodactyl` and allow logins from localhost which prevents any external connections to our database.
+Next, we will create a user called `mrstore` and allow logins from localhost which prevents any external connections to our database.
 You can also use `%` as a wildcard or enter a numeric IP.
-We will also set the account password to `somePassword`.
+We will also set the account password to `STOKMR?STORE06`.

 ``` sql
 # Remember to change 'somePassword' below to be a unique password specific to this account.